tuhdo/documentations/Docs/english/elinkvm_guide.md

 #### Video: ####

 * Dummy : configure network and serial connections
-* VGA: configure VGA display
+* VGA: use VGA display over a VGA cable.
-* Booster: enable remote management with Booster.
+* Booster: enable remote management with `Booster`.
 This will be covered in later chapters.
 * Serial: enable serial display and communication
 * IPMI:  enable Serial Over Lan (SOL) with IPMI